ChanminK/SignalSend/README.md

 ![g](https://img.shields.io/badge/g-yellow?style=for-the-badge)
 ![e](https://img.shields.io/badge/e-green?style=for-the-badge)
 Project!

+Signals in the Void is a small web app where people can send and discover random encrypted messages.
+Each message (a “signal”) is encrypted in the browser before being stored on the server, so only those with the right passphrase can decrypt it!

 Check out the demo link at the top right try out the project!
 (Or check the demo vid below: )